PUMA names K-pop girl group IVE as its new Asia-Pacific ambassador

 PUMA, a global sportswear brand, has recently announced its partnership with IVE, a popular K-pop girl group, to act as its ambassador for the Asia-Pacific (APAC) region.

-The partnership is a significant milestone for IVE, as they are emerging as a leading figure in the K-pop world and an icon of the Gen Z generation.
+The partnership is a significant milestone for IVE, as they are emerging as a leading figure in the K-pop world and an icon of the MZ generation.

 PUMA selects IVE as its newest APAC ambassador